Table of Contents

 Abstract

-Histone modifications play an important role in the control of all DNA-based processes by altering the structure and function of chromatin.
-An O-linked N-acetylglucosamine (O-GlcNAc) modification is a type of post-translational modification of proteins, and gets attached to serine (Ser)/threonine (Thr) residues under the control of a sole pair of enzymes, i.e. O-GlcNAc transferase (OGT) and O-GlcNAcase (OGA).
-Recent evidence indicates that histone modifications include the O-GlcNAc modification. [...]
+Histone modifications play an important role in the control of DNA-based processes by altering the structure and function of chromatin.
+O-linked N-acetylglucosamine (O-GlcNAc) modification is a form of post-translational modification of proteins that affects the serine (Ser)/threonine (Thr) residues.
+This process is controlled by a single pair of enzymes, i.e. O-GlcNAc transferase (OGT) and O-GlcNAcase (OGA).
+Recent evid [...]

 Open Access Case Report